Using the BIQU Belter for the Prusa XL

 Important Note

-On the left side, I measured 5.26mm with the Belter.
-With the tuner app, I measured 84HOn the left side, I measure 5.26mm with the belter at the measurement position specified by Prusa.
+On the left side, I measure 5.26mm with the belter at the measurement position specified by Prusa.
 Using the tuner app, I measure 84Hz.

 On the right side, I measure 5.25mm with the belter at the measurement position specified by Prusa.
 Using the tuner app, I measure 94Hz!